The following questions are some of the more common asked by private clients of Centennial Parklands Equestrian Centre.

 Q: Where can I ride if I stable my horse at the Equestrian Centre?

 A: On the Clydesdale and Platinum packages, you have access to all three arenas and the lunge yard in the Equestrian Centre as well as the additional arenas and facilities in the Equestrian Grounds in Centennial Park.
-On the Gold package, you can use the three arenas in the Equestrian Centre and the lunge yard, but not the Equestrian Grounds in Centennial Park itself.

 The only arena you need to book is the lunge yard.
 All membership levels have access to the beautiful tree-lined horse track around the perimeter of Centennial Park.